 sudo apt install nginx

-After installing, check if Nginx is running:
+After installing, subsequently verify Nginx is running:

 systemctl status nginx

-If the Nginx service isn’t active, you can set it in motion with the following command:
+However, if the Nginx service isn’t active, you can set it in motion with the following command:

 sudo systemctl enable nginx --now

-This command ensures Nginx starts with each server reboot, which is essential for a functional LEMP stack.
+Importantly, this command ensures Nginx starts with each server reboot, which is essential for a functional LEMP stack.

 Setting Up UFW Firewall for Nginx

-Installing UFW:
+Installing UFW

 sudo apt install ufw